 In addition to quality attributes for the learned model, engineers also often need to make decisions that consider quality attributes of the learning process, especially if the model is to be retrained regularly in production.

 A key concern about the training process is training latency, that is, how long it takes to train or retrain a model.
 Some machine-learning algorithms can be distributed more or less easily (learning is usually not as easily parallelized as serving, as we will briefly discuss in chapter Scaling the System).
 Some learning algorithms scale better to (1) larger datasets or (2) more features than others.
 Hardware requirements regarding memory, CPU, and GPU also vary widely between learning algorithms, such as deep learning benefitting substantially from GPUs for all the floating point arithmetic involved in learning.
-All this influences training cost which again informs the amount of experimentation that is feasible for an organization and the frequency that models can be retrained feasibly in production.
+All this influences training cost, which again informs the amount of experimentation that is feasible for an organization and the frequency that models can be retrained feasibly in production.
 For example, the GPT-3 model is estimated to have cost between 4 and 12 million US dollars for necessary computing resources alone (about 355 GPU-years) for a single training run.
 However, even very high training costs may be amortized if a model is used extensively and not frequently retrained, as many foundation models are.
 In our fraud-detection scenario, moderate to high training costs may be acceptable as they are amortized across many predictions; regular retraining to account for new fraud patterns will be necessary, but probably occur not much more often than daily or weekly.

 The resources that organizations are able or willing to invest for (re-)training and experimentation vary widely between organizations.
 Especially when it comes to very expensive training of foundation models with extremely large datasets, large organizations with plenty of funding have a significant advantage over smaller organizations, raising concerns that a few large companies may dominate the market for certain kinds of models and hinder competition.
 In addition to costs, energy consumption during training has also received attention.
 In contrast to concerns about battery life during inference, concerns during training relate to high energy consumption and corresponding CO2 emissions.